lzrscg/celestiaql/README.md

 8. (optional) if you want to develop, install the [protobuf compiler](https://grpc.io/docs/protoc-installation).

 ## How this is different from Juno
 > [Juno](https://github.com/fissionlabsio/juno) is a Cosmos Hub blockchain data aggregator and exporter that provides the ability for developers and clients to query for indexed chain data.
-Celestia uses a forked versin of Juno by [Forbole](https://github.com/forbole).
+Celestia uses a forked version of Juno by [Forbole](https://github.com/forbole).

 Juno is great!
 However, CelestiaQL has a different goals and a different approach.